 3. Staff Training

-Once the EDI healthcare solution has been implemented, the vendor must provide training for the staff at the organization it is deployed.
+Once the EDI healthcare solution has been implemented, the vendor must provide training for the staff at the organization where it is deployed.
 This training must be comprehensive and enable the staff to carry on operations without hassle.
 Implementing a medical EDI system is to streamline all the activities surrounding medical billing, so staff must be able to operate the platform naturally.

 4. Scalability